 A zone in the highlands of some islands is referred to as the Scalesia Zone which is a lush cloud forest and home to the largest of the Scalesia species.
 The dominant species is dependent on the island.
 S. pedunculata is dominant on Santa Cruz, San Cristobal, Floreana and Santiago while S. cordata is dominant on Isabela and S. microcephala on Fernandina.
 From a distance the vegetation looks like a hummocky bog land but under the canopy, mosses, bromeliads, epiphytes and orchids thrive.

 Swathes of Scalesia sometimes grow in cohorts (groups), all progressing at the same height and age, and often dying around the same time.
 They reach maturity after 15 years.
 There are very few young trees under the canopy and as such the whole population grows and collapses at the same time.
 El Niño events, droughts and floods can cause entire forests to collapse.
 The next daisy tree seedlings will then start to grow, so they are in a natural cycle of renewal, but if strong El Niño events are more frequent than the 15 year regrowth time there will be fewer mature trees able to reseed the forests.

 Where to see them: They can be found on San Cristobal, Santa Cruz, Santiago, Isabela, Fernandina and Floreana.
-However the best areas are at the western end of Santa Cruz in an area known as Los Gemelos, twin sinkholes.
+However the best areas are at the western end of Santa Cruz in an area known as Los Gemelos.
 They are more common on uninhabited islands.

 When to see them: All year around